-In all my projects, I use next generation sequencing approaches as well as classical marker approaches to search for signatures of selection in forest tree populations, the imprint of gene flow on population structure, to investigate patterns of gene expression, and to tackle the association between genotype, phenotype and the environment.
+In all my projects, I use next-generation sequencing approaches as well as classical marker approaches to search for signatures of selection in forest tree populations, the imprint of gene flow on population structure, to investigate patterns of gene expression, and to tackle the association between genotype, phenotype and the environment.

-Also, my research of plant adaptation brought my attention to the potential importance of epigenetic mechanisms which might critically impact the response of a plant to local and changing climatic conditions, but the importance of epigenetics in ecology and evolution is thus far little understood.
+Also, my research on plant adaptation brought my attention to the potential importance of epigenetic mechanisms which might critically impact the response of a plant to local and changing climatic conditions, but the importance of epigenetics in ecology and evolution is thus far little understood.

 My research is mainly focused on European, and Southern and Central American tree species which by now comprise the following tree species: Abies alba, Alzatea verticillata, Betula pendula, Cedrela montana, Fagus sylvatica, Ficus spp.
 Graffenrieda emerginata, Handroanthus chrysanthus, Leonia cymosa, Nothofagus pumilio,Picea abies, Pinus sylvestris, Populus nigra and Symphonia globulifera (and not to forget – one liana species – Marcgravia longifolia).

-Dr. Katrin Heer
+Prof. Dr. Katrin Heer

 Tel.
-0049 – 6421 – 2823374
+0049 – 761-203 3647